synthie-cat/keycapsss/3. WIP/plaid-keyboard-kit.md

 * Transparent acrylic guard plate
 * Brass spacers and screws

-*Note:* For transport the acryl guard plate has a bluish protection film applied, which should be removed before fixing it.
+*Note:* For transport the acryl guard plate has a bluish protection film applied, which should be removed before assembly.

 You need:
 * 48x MX Switches